Aritj/traceplot/README.md

 # What is this project?
 This is a small project I worked on for a weekend.

 This is planned to demonstrate the viability (or lack thereof) of using traceroute and geolocation of public IPs to track the flow of data across the internet.

+The IP Geolocation service used is [ipgeolocation](https://ipgeolocation.io/).

 ## Running Traceplot
 Using FQDN: